-Enexis' regulated electricity and gas networks generate relatively stable and predictable operating cash flows, comfortably covering annual capex of about €450 million, on average, in the next regulatory period through 2013.
+Enexis' regulated electricity and gas networks generate relatively stable and predictable operating cash flows, comfortably covering annual capex of about €450 million, on average, in the regulatory period through 2013.

-Enexis' free operating cash flow increased in 2009, but we believe that its free operating cash flows after dividends are likely to decline in 2010 and remain low through 2013.
-We base this view on our expectations that capex will gradually increase through the regulatory period, and on our understanding that dividend payments are likely to increase from 2011.
-In addition, we note that the consolidation of the Dutch distribution network sector could entail investments on Enexis' part.
-However, our opinion is that these investments should be relatively small-due to the limited size of the networks--and that a larger acquisition would likely be supported by the shareholders, given their commitment to Enexis' financial policies.
-The regulatory framework entails substantial investments in smart meters, but the program has been postponed beyond 2013.
-However, this adds uncertainty because it is not yet known whether the costs will be recovered through regulatory tariffs.
+Enexis' free operating cash flow increased in 2009, but we believe that its free operating cash flows after dividends are likely to have declined in 2010 and will remain low through 2013.
+We base this belief on our view that capex will gradually increase through the regulatory period, and on our understanding from management that dividend payments are likely to increase from 2011.